A century-old trading cargo ship, MS Hans, was converted to live-aboard and hosts the development of Dgen projects.

 2x GPS + autopilot

 48-track recording studio

-Built of steel riveted onto angle frames this ship was the last small coasting vessel of her size to work in Norway, she operated carrying commercial cargo from 1916 up until July 2003 a total of 87 years.
+Built of steel riveted onto angle frames this ship was the last small coasting vessel of her size to work in Norway.
+She operated carrying commercial cargo from 1916 up until July 2003 a total of 87 years.
 She was a participant in both WW1 and WW2 [ref].

-Originally fitted as a twin hatch coaster with centre derrick and an exposed helm aft and a small two berth cabin for the crew, the outline of this cabin can still be seen with the iron banding and scupper lips around the lower accommodation.
+Originally fitted as a twin hatch coaster with a centre derrick and an exposed helm aft and a small two-berth cabin for the crew, the outline of this cabin can still be seen with the iron banding and scupper lips around the lower accommodation.

 She was later converted with a small aluminium steering shelter aft of the accommodation, this is the small square structure aft of the crew cabin that now forms the entrance to the machinery space, the location of the side windows can still be seen in this structure.

 The existing upper works were fitted in the 1960s when she was converted to carry grain as well as bulk cargo, just forward of the wheelhouse were high grain silos extending to under the bridge windows.

 It is thought that at this time she was converted to a single hatch vessel with a forward mast and derrick.

 The present layout is typical of the Baltic Traders working the Scandinavian countries for the last fifty years, with the high wheelhouse aft and the “A-Frame” mast and derrick for working cargo.

 Originally fitted with a Union 2EX two-cylinder slow-speed diesel engine, this was replaced with a Scania DSI 14 VEE 8 engine, this was also then replaced with the current engine, a Scania DSI 11 fitted in 2000.
 This is 310 horsepower straight-six, turbocharged, inter-cooled diesel engine, driving a Hundersted propeller with a fixed pitch through a twin-disc gearbox.